hitmantb/skvrmo/README.md

 ## **I crashed**

+For all crash issues, drop crash.dateTime.log from Documents\My Games\Skyrim VR\SKSE.

+- Depend on your headset you may need to launch Steam VR ahead of the time before opening the game in MO2, if your game still crashes before Bethesda logo and you see "Unable to Initialize VR" in crash log, uninstall and reinstall Steam VR
 - Leave everything in the modlist on default.
 Don't EVER use Loot Sort or Enable All.
 When in doubt, disable all the mods you added, restore original modlist then plugin order with back arrow top of each tab, then turn on your mods/changes one at a time to find the problem
 - Clean install Skyrim VR and/or Fallout 4 VR: https://github.com/Kvitekvist/FUS/wiki/Prepare-PC-for-modlist#clean-skyrim
 - Increase virtual memory to at least 20GB https://www.windowscentral.com/how-ensure-best-vr-performance-your-pc